-This is a guest post by my beloved partner in all things, Keith Johnson.
+This is a guest post for members of Expansive Capacity by my beloved partner in all things, Keith Johnson.
 Enjoy!

 For 12 very formative years of my life, I was educated by the Jesuits.
 I recommend Jesuit-led education any chance you can get it.
 The breadth and depth of the knowledge those dudes possess is remarkable.

 My junior year of high school, I was taking chemistry, like ya do.
 My teacher, Father Stout, was running us through lab procedures that included things like never adding water to acid to dilute the acid, always add acid to water; always light the Bunsen burner and get it going well before putting the stuff you want to heat over it; and — if you’re going to drink from a glass beaker you’ve used in any experiment — rinse the beaker three times before you do.

 The fun part was that each of these procedural rules was a challenge to the students to ask, why… because each of these procedures was a jumping off point for learning other stuff about the world.